belle2/basf2/online_book/fundamentals/hep_analyses.rst

 the workflow is split, covering the very basic concepts and deferring most of the technical expalations about how the software works to the other chapters.

 Intro: Cut and count
 --------------------

-Almost regardless of the quantity you are going to measure in your analysis, you will have to face some basic problems: select events you want to study (the signal) over similar events that mimic them (the background), estimate efficiency of such  selection and, possibly, estimate the intrinsic resolution on the quantities will measure, and finally cound how many signal events you observe.
+Almost regardless of the quantity you are going to measure in your analysis, you will have to face some basic problems: select events you want to study (the signal) over similar events that mimic them (the background), estimate efficiency of such a selection and, possibly, estimate the intrinsic resolution on the quantities you will measure.
+Finally you will typically want to count how many signal events you observe.

-The most basic way to select a signal is to apply what in jargon are called "cuts".
+The most basic way to select a signal is to apply what, in jargon, are called "cuts".
 A cut is nothing but selection, usually binary, over one quantity that has some separation power between signal and background.
 Of course multiples cuts can be applied in sequence, leading to quite effective background reactions.